saendu/jekyll/_posts/2020-07-25-your-own-private-cloud.md

 ```
 The important piece is the annotation `volume.beta.kubernetes.io/storage-class: "managed-nfs-storage"` that we've created previous.

+> NFS is might not the most performant solution to do ReadWriteMany operations.
+Maybe something like Rook would fit that problem better.
+Maybe I will come back to that in a later article.

 ### Monitoring
 Last but not least we also need something to monitor our cluster.
 Else it would just be some nerd project that a guy posted in the internet.
-Adding monitoring to our setup, makes us look a little bit like PROs.
+Adding monitoring to our setup, makes us look a little bit more like PROs.

 #### Install
-So let's do this.
-First we have to login to our master and switch our user to root user:
+So, let's do this.
+First, we have to login to our master and switch our user to root user:
 ```
 sudo su
 ```